RBMK: Reactor vessel, moderator and shielding

-The reactor pit or vault is made of reinforced concrete and has dimensions 21.6 m × 21.6 m × 25.5 m.
+The reactor pit or vault is made of reinforced concrete and has dimensions 21.6 × 21.6 × 25.5 m.
 It houses the vessel of the reactor, which is annular, made of an inner and outer cylindrical wall and top and bottom metal plates that cover the space between the inner and outer walls, without covering the space surrounded by the vessel.
-The reactor vessel is an annular steel cylinder with hollow walls and pressurized with nitrogen gas, with an inner diameter and height of 14.52 m × 9.7 m, and a wall thickness of 16 mm.
+The reactor vessel is an annular steel cylinder with hollow walls and pressurized with nitrogen gas, with an inner diameter and height of 14.5 × 9.7 m, and a wall thickness of 16 mm.

 In order to absorb axial thermal expansion loads, it is equipped with two annular bellows compensators, one on the top and another on the bottom, in the spaces between the inner and outer walls.
 The vessel surrounds the graphite core block stack, which serves as moderator.
 The graphite stack is kept in a helium-nitrogen mixture, providing an inert atmosphere for the graphite, protecting it from potential fires, and facilitating transfer of excess heat from the graphite to the coolant channels.

-The moderator blocks are made of nuclear graphite the dimensions of which are 25 cm × 25 cm on the plane perpendicular to the channels, and with several longitudinal dimensions of between 20 cm and 60 cm depending on the location in the stack.
+The moderator blocks are made of nuclear graphite, the dimensions of which are 25 × 25 cm on the plane perpendicular to the channels, and with several longitudinal dimensions of between 20 cm and 60 cm depending on the location in the stack.
 There are holes of 11.4 cm diameter through the longitudinal axis of the blocks for the fuel and control channels.
-The blocks are stacked, surrounded by the reactor vessel into a cylindrical core with a diameter and height of 14 m × 8 m.
-The maximum allowed temperature of the graphite is up to 730 °C.
+The blocks are stacked, surrounded by the reactor vessel into a cylindrical core with a diameter and height of 14 × 8 m.
+The maximum allowed temperature of the graphite is up to 730 C.

 The reactor has an active core region 11.8 m in diameter by 7 m height.
 There are 1700 tons of graphite blocks in an RBMK-1000 reactor.
 The pressurized nitrogen in the vessel prevents the escape of the helium-nitrogen mixture used to cool the graphite stack.

 The reactor vessel has on its outer side an integral cylindrical annular water tank, a welded structure with 3 cm thick walls, an inner diameter of 16.6 m and an outer diameter of 19 m, internally divided to 16 vertical compartments.
 The water is supplied to the compartments from the bottom and removed from the top; the water can be used for emergency reactor cooling.
 The tank contains thermocouples for sensing the water temperature and ion chambers for monitoring the reactor power.
 The tank, along with an annular sand layer between the outer side of the tank and inner side of the pit, and the relatively thick concrete of the reactor pit serve as lateral biological shields.

 Reactor hall of the RBMK-1500 at Ignalina Nuclear Power Plant, Lithuania—the upper biological shield (UBS) lies several meters below the floor of the reactor hall.
 There are no channel covers on the fuel channels of the reactor; the control rod drives are below the colored covers.